con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > 	81c 'chang ba] em.; 'tshang ba VM
 > 	% 'chang ba - monlam

-With youthful form unique within all worlds,
+With youthful form unique unto all worlds,
 The elder, senior, father of all beings,
 Adorned with thirty-two auspicious marks,
 Most beautiful, most handsome in all worlds, (81)